luciasoftware/lucia/README.md

 ### Folder explenations:
 * Lucia - the main lucia engine.
+* lucia/audio - Audio handling.
+* lucia/interface - things that pop onto the screen (like menus, edit fields and dialogs).
 * lucia/utils - things coded into the engine, but not necessarily required in any game.
-* lucia/interface - higher implementation of existing features in the lucia engine.
-* lucia/audio - Audio handling.

 ### Todo
 * Unify keyboard and joystick handling.